-*Please note that while Gerben Law Firm is not located in Las Vegas it can assist businesses from Las Vegas in registering a federal trademark because it is a federal matter.
+*Please note that while Gerben Law Firm is not located in Nevada, it can assist businesses from Nevada in registering a federal trademark because it is a federal matter.

 – John Zack, CEO

 HerbWorks.com – Near Las Vegas, Nevada

 Top 5 Questions Las Vegas Businesses Have About Obtaining a Trademark

 - A trademark protects the things that represent your brand.
 Most businesses will trademark business or product names and logos, but slogans, sounds, colors, and even smells can all be registered trademarks that protect your brand.

 - Will working with an attorney increase my chance of approval?

 - In short, yes!
 Working with a trademark attorney ensures that your application will be filed correctly the first time, which cuts down on Office Actions and additional correspondence with the USPTO, leading to a streamlined process with an increased likelihood of approval.
 In fact, a study by the University of North Carolina shows that applications submitted with the help of a trademark attorney are 50% more likely to be approved.
 Contact Gerben Law Firm here to learn more about our trademark registration services.

 - What is the USPTO?

 - USPTO stands for United States Patent and Trademark Office, which is a division of the Department of Commerce.
 The USPTO examines patent and trademark applications and grants registration.
 They also maintain patent and trademark records.